bgamari/ghc-wiki-import/external-core.md

 - Update the [ExternalCore](external-core) data type to be compatible with the current Core data type.
 - Define an external text representation for [ExternalCore](external-core) (which will probably be simply a minor modification of the old format)
-- Update LexCore.hs, ParserCore.y, and ParserCoreUtils.hs to support the new data type and external syntax.
+- Update `LexCore.hs`, `ParserCore.y`, and `ParserCoreUtils.hs` to support the new data type and external syntax.
-- Update MkExternalCore.hs to support both the current Core and the new [ExternalCore](external-core).
+- Update `MkExternalCore.lhs` to support both the current Core and the new [ExternalCore](external-core).
-- Update PprExternalCore.hs to print stuff that LexCore and ParserCore can understand.
+- Update `PprExternalCore.lhs` to print stuff that `LexCore` and `ParserCore` can understand.
 - Convert the current External Core documentation (in LaTeX) into a chapter (in XML) in the User's Guide.